Children’s Foundation

 Gabriele Hofmann-Schmid

-Gabriele Hofmann-Schmid worked in the Legal Service at SWISS between 1992 and 2007 - initially for Crossair and later for SWISS, and she has been a member of the Board since the Foundation was established.
+Gabriele Hofmann-Schmid worked in SWISS’s legal department between 1992 and 2007 - first for Crossair, later for SWISS - and has been a member of the Board of Trustees since the Foundation was established.

-Gabriele has been self-employed since 2007, but continues to support the SWISS Staff Foundation for Children in Need as a member of the Board.
-She is responsible for all legal questions on the Foundation Board.
+Since 2007, she has been self-employed but continues to support the SWISS Staff Children’s Aid Foundation as a board member.
+She is responsible for all legal matters on the Board of Trustees.

 Tom Mutschmann

-Tom Mutschmann has worked at SWISS since February 2013 and has been a member of the Board of the SWISS Staff Foundation for Children in Need since May 2014.
+Tom Mutschmann has been working at SWISS since February 2013 and has been a member of the Board of Trustees of the SWISS Staff Children’s Foundation since 2014.

-Tom works in the Technical Division in Technical Claim Management.
-He is responsible for negotiating and handling the technical guarantees of the SWISS fleet.
-In the Children's Foundation, he holds the office of Head of Communication.
+He works in the Technical Division in Technical Claim Management and is responsible for negotiating and handling technical warranties for the SWISS fleet.
+In the Children’s Foundation, he holds the position of Head of Communications.

 Philipp Bonkatz